 3) Have an extra hand and helper

 Yes, a “second photographer” ” can jump in and help where needed and even be an assistant at times, but is it something that is needed and a must have and is it worth the extra money you have to pay to get one?
 I personally don’t think so.
 I shoot over 30 weddings a year without the need for a “second photographer”.
+I do my best work when working alone as I can dedicate 100 percent of my focus and attention on you and getting the shots I need rather than having to be distracted by working with another photographer or assistant on your wedding day.
 I even had clients comment on how they could enjoy their wedding more with me as a single photographer rather than having the distraction of 2 or multiple photographers.

 So hopefully at this point you learned more about what a “second photographer” is and isn’t and the pros vs. cons of having one.
 If money is no object or you have a very high budget for your wedding photography needs having a “second photographer” that is a lead/first photographer can be a great thing to have but if you have a budget to work with and staying within that budget forces you to go with a company that uses a less experienced “second photographer” and a lead/first photographer that is not as experienced as well then your photos and your wedding photography experience may suffer as a result If on the other hand you go with a very skilled single lead/photographer such as myself whose work you like and studio provides great services. you would probably get much more out of it for your money as well as have a better wedding photography experience.